 A: The full process is outlined on the Apply page.

 Q: What are the typical performance measures (GPA, GRE) of students who are offered admission to the Pharmaceutical Sciences PhD Program?

 A: The mean undergraduate GPA for students (both domestic and internationals) offered admission in the 2019 application cycle was approximately a 3.61 on a 4.0 scale.
-GRE scores are no longer accepted and will not be used in assessing applications.
+As of fall 2022, GRE scores are no longer accepted and will not be used in assessing applications.

 Q: How many applicants are accepted annually?